Can My Deal Support a DST?

 • Exit considerations

-• Long-term reporting fit
+• Long-term reporting

-Economic Readiness
+Economic Durability

 Can the economics withstand the channel?